joeypiccola/updatereporting_win/README.md

 # updatereporting_win

-Report on missing updates on a Windows machine.
+Report on updates on a Windows machine.

 ## Parameters